Home

 Free onsite Alcohol and Other Drugs (AOD) education at your practice or online.
 Lunch provided.

-All sessions are on Thursdays for one hour between 12pm – 2pm.
+All sessions are on Thursday or Friday for one hour between 12pm – 2pm.

 GP Clinical Attachments with NSLHD Drug and Alcohol Service Addiction Specialists